FOREX-Euro sinks to 4-month low vs dollar on Cyprus, Italy woes

 But with aggressive easing by the BOJ widely expected, there is a risk that it could fall short and then the yen could recover some lost ground.

-The dollar last traded at 94.43 yen, up just 0.02 percent for the day, according to Reuters data.
+The dollar last traded at 94.35 yen, down just 0.04 percent for the day, according to Reuters data.